-The correct combination of device ownership, management, and technical control can mitigate risk arising from vulnerabilities by taking these factors into account.
-In the next section, we will discuss two main technological approaches by which mobile security management can be implemented.
+- The correct combination of device ownership, management, and technical control can mitigate risk arising from vulnerabilities by taking these factors into account.
+Simultaneously, we will discuss the key technological approaches of mobile security management implementation .

-Mobile Device and Application Management Most of the early mobile security management suites were developed to secure the device itself.
-They were known as Mobile Device Management (MDM).
+- Development of security management suites for device protection is known as Mobile Device and Application Management (MDM).
 This method does little to separate personal information and apps from company data.
 Even worse, it often leads to data loss.
 However, managing applications has overridden MDM shortcomings and has provided better solutions to curtail data loss.
-There are two main technical approaches that companies have adopted using this method.
+There are two main technical approaches that companies have adopted using this method

 1. COPE method

-Containerization Companies opt for this method over app and data management since this method mainly avoid complete data wipes.
-Instead, IT administrators can carry out a selective data wipe, and in turn, data loss issues can be curtailed.
+Likewise, Companies opt Containerization method over app and data management since this method mainly avoids complete data wipes.
+Therefore, IT administrators can carry out a selective data wipe, and in turn, data loss issues can be curtailed.
 In this method, work-related tasks can be performed within an encrypted app facilitated by a Mobile Application Management service.
-Even though this method provides limited control over the device, it provides stronger control over the company’s apps and data.
+Nevertheless, this method provides limited control over the device, it provides stronger control over the company’s apps and data.
 These contained applications prohibit copy and paste actions across applications and enable device monitoring.

 Furthermore, our priority partners such as Microsoft and Google have published guidance for enterprises to configure accessibility to Office 365 and G Suite, from personal devices: Microsoft – Technical Guide: Office 365 UK Blueprint – BYOD Access Patterns Google – 6 ways that G Suite helps IT admins safely use BYOD